 If the child loses consciousness even briefly, develops severe pain that does not subside or gets worse, is vomiting repeatedly, or cannot be woken, seek medical attention immediately.
 All athletes who are suspected of suffering a concussion should be taken out of play or practice until a medical professional clears them to return.

-If your child is injured on the playing field or court this year by the negligence of another, the experienced New York sports brain injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP can help you understand and protect your child’s legal rights.
+If your child is injured on the playing field or court this year by the negligence of another, the experienced New York sports brain injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you understand and protect your child’s legal rights.
 Contact us today to learn more.